 Chicken and Rice for Diarrhea in Dogs

-Other Bland Food to Give Your Dog with Diarrhea
+Other Bland Food to Feed a Dog with Diarrhea

-Scrambled eggs will help dogs with diarrhea, and dogs love scrambled eggs – but stick to just plain eggs.
-Don’t add milk or cheese, in case your dog is sensitive to dairy products.
+Scrambled eggs will help dogs with diarrhea, and dogs love scrambled eggs, but stick to just plain eggs.
+Don’t add butter, milk, or cheese, in case your dog is sensitive to dairy products.

-Plain mashed potatoes (even the instant ones) are often very easy on a dog’s digestive tract.
+Plain mashed potatoes (even instant ones) are often easy on a dog’s digestive tract.
 These easily digested foods are also good for a dog recovering from a bout of vomiting.

-Finally, Metamucil may help a dog with diarrhea.
+Metamucil may help a dog with diarrhea as well.
 You don’t have to feed much.
 Small dogs only need one-quarter of a teaspoon.
-Read more about Metamucil for dogs and dosages.

 With any of these suggestions, try a small amount first.
 Not every dog can tolerate all these recommended foods.
 One of my own dogs responded to potatoes and rice with soft stools and horrible gas!